 Is there a fee to join the Handshake Club?
 No. Enrollment is free and requires only an email address and basic profile information.

 What’s the birthday reward?
-A coupon for a free entrée up to a stated dollar value, redeemable with the purchase of a second entrée, valid for a window around your birthday.
+A dining voucher (currently $10), redeemable with the purchase of a second entrée, valid for a window around your birthday.

 How do I redeem an offer?
 Print the coupon from your email and present it to your server before ordering.
 Offers cannot be combined with other promotions.